Winter Adventure Getaway - 9 Exciting Island Hopping Days in Thailand! - 20s & 30s Going Out Group

 20s & 30s Going Out Group

-We are the ORIGINAL 20s & 30s Group, and the 2nd largest Meetup group in the world!
-This Meetup is for people mostly in their 20s and 30s, in the Washington DC metro area, who enjoy dancing, dining, pubs, clubs, outdoor activities, road trips, dinner parties, and other local activities.
+We are the ORIGINAL Going Out and 20s & 30s group, and the 2nd largest Meetup group in the world!
+This social group is for people mostly their 20s and 30s, in the Washington DC metro area, who enjoy dancing, dining, pubs, clubs, outdoor activities, road trips, dinner parties, and other local activities.

 This group is for married people, single people, new-in-towners, and people who have been in the DC area for a while and are simply looking for a new group to go out with.
 Membership is FREE, and you only have to be friendly and fun to join!

-We have a happy hour each month where we raise money for various local charities (all voluntary donations).
+We host a regular-occurring happy hour where we raise money for various local charities (all voluntary donations).